sgmurphy/wordpress-plugins/click-to-chat-for-whatsapp/readme.txt

 == Changelog ==

+= 4.4 =
+* Fix: Get the updated URL with query parameters for the pre-filled message variable [url].
+* Page-level settings have a higher prevalence than the string translations of multilingual plugins.

 = 4.3 =
 * Shorcodes now works with URL settings - new tab, same tab, popup.
-* PRO: NEW: Display based on website visitor's country.
+* PRO: NEW: Display based on website visitor's [country](https://holithemes.com/plugins/click-to-chat/display-based-on-country/).

 = 4.2 =
 * Fix: set different widgets for mobile and desktop cache issue.